wso2/docs-is/en/docs/learn/forced-password-reset.md

 5. Login to the Management Console.
 6. Add a new external claim by following `main` -> `Claims` -> `Add` -> `Add External Claim`.
-7. Add a new external claim under urn:ietf:params:scim:schemas:extension:enterprise:2.0:User dialect as shown below.
+7. Add this new external claim under urn:ietf:params:scim:schemas:extension:enterprise:2.0:User dialect as shown below.
 Make sure the name entered in the `Dialect URI` is the same as the one configured as `attributeURI` in step 2.

 	| Field              | Value                                                                       |
     |--------------------|-----------------------------------------------------------------------------|